-This is important question – a lot of the success between the therapist and client depends on your expectations, an initial assessment helps to clarify your goals of therapy.
+This is important question.
+A lot of the success between the counsellor and client depends on your expectations, and if you “click” with your counsellor.
+An initial assessment helps to

-Sometimes people go into therapy to work on problems which seem more unclear.
-Often people explore personal growth and the next chapter of life, rather than stabilizing.
-This can involve looking forward while also acknowledging lifelong issues which need a more in-depth analysis than intervention or counseling would provide.
+Sometimes people book appointments to work on problems which seem more unclear.
+Often people explore personal growth and the next chapter of life.
+This can involve looking forward while also acknowledging lifelong issues which need a more in-depth analysis.

 Is it confidential, judgmental, embarrassing?

-Confidentiality is explained in full during an initial assessment, this service is non-judgmental and while you may hold some embarrassment about disclosing issues I hope that we can very quickly alleviate any embarrassment so as to best support any problem you may be struggling with.
+Confidentiality is explained in full during an initial assessment.
+This service is non-judgmental and while you may hold some embarrassment about disclosing issues we hope that we can very quickly alleviate any embarrassment so as to best support any problem you may be struggling with.